junxit/us-congress-bills-117/metadata.md

 - 2021-02-18 — Introduced in House
 - 2021-02-18 — Introduced in House
 - 2021-02-18 — Referred to the House Committee on Transportation and Infrastructure.
+- 2021-02-19 — Referred to the Subcommittee on Water Resources and Environment.
+- 2021-03-24 — Committee Consideration and Mark-up Session Held.
+- 2021-03-24 — Ordered to be Reported by the Yeas and Nays: 54 - 3.
+- 2021-03-24 — Subcommittee on Water Resources and Environment Discharged.
+- 2021-05-28 — Placed on the Union Calendar, Calendar No. 25.
+- 2021-05-28 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+117-42.
+- 2021-05-28 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+117-42.